 I use this as a spot check to ensure I’m doing decently well after a major Google algorithm update.

-In addition to keywords, Fatrank works for competitor research, prospecting, and you can create ranking reports too.
+In addition to keywords, Fatrank works for competitor research and prospecting.
+You can create ranking reports too.
 However, it’s important to note that the extension relies on your local search setting, so ensure you set the location in Google search to your chosen country.

-Extension #14: Keyword Surfer
+SEO Extension #14: Keyword Surfer

 It doesn’t matter if you use Ubersuggest, Ahrefs, or SEMrush; there is one thing that all of those tools have in common: you have to keep going back to get the keyword data you need.

-Now, wouldn’t it be easier if you could get keyword and backlink insights right in your Google browser?
+Wouldn’t it be easier if you could get keyword and backlink insights right in your Google browser?
 With Keyword Surfer, you can do just that.

 On top of that, see a list of suggestions and search volume in the sidebar.